jupyterlite/jupyterlite/docs/howto/configure/advanced/extensions.md

 }
 ```

+An entry is either a plugin id, such as `my-extension:plugin`, or an extension package
+name, such as `my-extension`.
+A package name disables every plugin the package provides,
+including a plugin whose id does not start with the package name; such a plugin is named
+in a browser console warning.
+To keep it enabled, list the plugin ids to disable instead
+of the package name.

+The code and the styles of a federated extension disabled by its package name are not
+loaded when the app starts.
+Its code is loaded once the app is idle, only to list its
+plugins in the Plugin Manager.

 ## Specifying extra paths to look for extensions

 The `jupyter-lite` CLI supports providing extra paths to look for extensions.